erroronline1/caro/readme.md

 [Content](#content)

 # Cross application integrations

+## Reminders and automated schedules
+The application handles some automated reminders and schedules

+* expired responsibilites trigger a message to plan anew
+* unclosed records trigger a message to proceed or close
+* new orders trigger a message to process
+* unreceived orders trigger a message to ask the vendor about estimated delivery
+* received but not delivered orders trigger a message to ask procurement to deliver or mark as delivered
+* trainings will be scheduled for evaluation
+* expiring trainings will be scheduled for re-training
+* expired vendor certificates will be scheduled for renewal
+* product documents will be scheduled for reevaluation or update

+Beside these the dashboard and the menu notify about open topics and tasks.
+Timespans for notifications and schedules can be set within the [configuration](#runtime-variables).

 ## User trainings
 User trainings can be added in the [user manager](#users) but also from the [regulatory evaluations and summaries](#regulatory-evaluations-and-summaries).
 In terms of ISO 13485 8.5.1 General Improvement and ISO 13485 8.5.2 Corrective measures trainings can also be added in case of a treatment record marked as complaint.